VIDEO PRODUCTION OR FILM PRODUCTION?

 Video Production for Corporate Entities is a very big envelope, and includes everything from corporate PR documentaries and product or service background videos to web or broadcast advertising commercials and startup investor videos, and much more.
 But you have to make a break somewhere, and so as far as this little piece is concerned “Corporate Entities” includes companies, groups of individuals, federal government and local government, not-for-profit organizations and any project which isn’t designed to be seen on a theater screen.

 Film Production for Entertainment and the Arts is just as large and complex an area – and one which CLAi tend to approach quite differently.
 Some of the projects we work on are pretty small, such as a music, theater or dance videos – and on these we tend to create, produce and direct the entire production, usually with all of our own equipment to give the greatest flexibility on budget and time.

 Other projects are on a much larger scale, particularly narrative, social issue and documentary feature films and shorts, and these are almost always extremely demanding in terms of skill, equipment, knowledge and time in the key roles.
 Because of this I, or one of our other associates, usually work as independent contractors with the producer and director in just one or two roles.
 These are normally editor or/and colorist (often combining these last two very specialist roles and adding in sound sweetening to be better able to complete the mastering part of the project at a single facility – a role traditionally known as an Online Finishing Editor).

-You can contact Chris Layhe and CLAi in several ways, any day of the week:
+You can contact Chris Layhe and CLAi in several ways, on any day of the week:

-Use this automated email form and please do give us as much detail as possible so we can get back to you asap and make some sort of sense!
+Use this automated email form and please do give us as much detail as possible so we can get back to you quickly and make some sort of sense!

 Check out the “Contact CLAi” menu tab for more info…